Afghan Civil War (1996–2001): Mazar-i-Sharif

 By July 1998 the Taliban had taken control of much of the area north of Herat, including the road linked to Maimana.
-On August 8, 1998, the Taliban re-entered Mazar-e Sharif.
+The 055 Brigade of Al Qaeda was reported to have been used in the battle.
+On August 8, 1998, the Taliban re-entered Mazar-i-Sharif.

 Some Hezb-e Islami Gulbuddin forces joined the Taliban during that time encircling the front lines of Hezb-i Wahdat at Qalai-Zaini-Takhta Pul.
 About 1,500 – 3,000 Wahdat fighters were trapped and killed by the Taliban and Hezb-e Islami Gulbuddin.
 Senior commanders of Wahdat such as Muhammad Muhaqiq evacuated by helicopter.

 Junbish-i Milli infighting between Dostum's forces and those of Malik furthermore created opportunities for the Taliban.
 The Taliban were able to surround Mazar-i Sharif from the rear, capturing Hairatan directly across from Termez on September 20.

 The Taliban then proceeded to enter the city where they executed approximately 4,000 civilians mostly of Hazara ethnic or Shia religious background.
 The Taliban, for the next 6 days were reported to have gone door to door looking for male Hazara Shias and then subsequently executing them.
 Thousands of prisoners were transported by both sides in metal transport truck containers where many suffocated or died of heat stroke.
 One Taliban hit-squad, Sipah-i Sahaba, captured the Iranian consulate where they shot dead one journalist and 8 Iranian intelligence and diplomatic officers.